ballir27/wego-nashville-bus-adherence/README.md

 5. How much of a factor does the driver have on headway and on-time performance?
 The driver is indicated by the OPERATOR variable.
 6. How does direction of travel, route, or location affect the headway and on-time performance?
 7. How does time of day or day of week affect headway and on-time performance?
 Can you detect an impact of school schedule on headway deviation (for certain routes and at certain times of day)?
 8. Does weather have any effect on headway or on-time performance?
 To help answer this question, the file bna_weather.csv contains historical weather data recorded at Nashville International Airport.

+This was a group project that I worked on with Paris Parker, Jeff Davis, and Ndidi Obi.